raymonstah/raymonstah.github.io/content/posts/2016-03-30-the-python-way-part-two-10-more-tips.md

 ---
 layout: post
-title: 'The Python Way Part Two: 10 More Tips'
+title: "The Python Way Part Two: 10 More Tips"
-date: '2016-03-30 22:01:59'
+date: "2016-03-30 22:01:59"
 tags:
   - python
   - programming
   - functional-programming
 ---

 Below are 10 more useful tips and tricks in Python.